nanaknihal/DIDJWT/README.md

-# WTFBRO ID
+# WTF Protocol
-Web Token Forwarded Blockchain Read-Only ID
+Web Token Forwarding Protocol

 *Goal*:
 Link a public key to an online account with OpenID